fpsvogel/fpsvogel.com/src/reading_stats.md

 permalink: /reading-stats/
 ---

-These statistics refer to *all* of my reading, not just my favorites as on the "Reading List" page.
-This page too is updated automatically with the help of my [Reading](https://github.com/fpsvogel/reading) gem.
+This page is updated automatically with the help of my [Reading](https://github.com/fpsvogel/reading) gem, which parses my `reading.csv` file and queries it for statistics.

 **Contents:**